 If you’re not familiar with nutritional yeast, it’s time to learn about this nutrient-dense food.
-These yellow flakes are a great plant-based source of protein and B vitamins and it’s nutty, cheesy flavor makes it a versatile ingredient.
+These yellow flakes are a great plant-based source of protein and B vitamins and it’s nutty, cheesy flavor makes it a versatile seasoning and base for vegan sauces.
 What exactly is nutritional yeast and how do you use it?
 Read on to learn more.
 Once you see the ways to incorporate it into your diet, you’ll want to make nutritional yeast a staple in your pantry.

 What is Nutritional Yeast?

 Nutritional yeast is a deactivated yeast made from strains of Saccharomyces cerevisiae grown on sugarcane and beet molasses.
 It’s sold as yellow flakes or powder and it’s vegan, gluten-free, and sodium-free.
-You can find it in most grocery stores either in the bulk section or on the shelf.
+You can find it in most grocery stores either in the bulk section or packaged (often near the baking supplies).
 When stored in an airtight container, it has a shelf-life of about 24 months.

 What are the Health Benefits?

 Nutritional yeast is high in protein, fiber, vitamins, and minerals.
-It provides a good source of plant-based protein if you are a vegetarian or trying to incorporate more non-animal types of protein into your diet.
+It’s a good source of plant-based protein if you’re vegetarian or trying to incorporate more non-animal types of protein into your diet.
 It is also high in B vitamins, including B12.
 This is particularly beneficial for a vegan diet since it can be more difficult to get adequate amounts of some B vitamins when only eating plant-based foods.

 1 tablespoon serving of nutritional yeast contains: